Why Cancer Treatment Research Is Critical to Progress against the Disease

 Exceptional Responders Initiative and NExT

 Exceptional responders are patients who respond to treatments that are not effective for most other patients.
-NCI launched the Exceptional Responders Initiative to determine whether certain molecular features of the malignant tissue can predict responses to the same or similar drugs.
-In the study, investigators will study the molecular characteristics of tumors from patients who had an exceptional response to a cancer therapy.
-Where possible, non-tumor specimens from the patients will also be examined, as these help in determining which mutations are present only in the tumor, rather than in normal cells and tissue.
+NCI launched the Exceptional Responders Initiative to determine whether certain molecular features of the malignant tissue in patients who respond exceptionally well can predict the responses of future patients to the same or similar drugs.
+In the study, investigators will study the molecular characteristics of tumors from patients who had an exceptional response to a systemic cancer therapy.
+Where possible, non-tumor specimens (or "normal" tissue) from the patients will also be examined, as these help in determining which mutations are present only in the tumor, rather than in normal cells and tissue.

 NCI’s Experimental Therapeutics Program (NExT) focuses on advancing breakthrough discoveries in basic and clinical research into new therapies to treat cancer patients.
-This translational research effort unites the drug development expertise of DCTD with CCR’s dynamic research programs and state-of-the art facilities at the NIH Clinical Center, which is the world’s largest hospital devoted entirely to clinical research.
+This translational research effort unites the drug development expertise of DCTD with CCR’s dynamic research programs and the facilities at the NIH Clinical Center to advance new therapeutic interventions from both the private and public sectors.

 Supportive and Palliative Care